Mary Beale: Training

 Mary received no formal training from an academy, had no connection to an artist guild, and no royal or courtly patronage.
-She received a humanist education from her father, who is most likely the one who taught Mary how to draw and paint.
+She received a humanist education from her father.
 During her childhood in Suffolk Mary's father was friendly with contemporary British artists such as Sir Nathaniel Bacon, Robert Walker, and Sir Peter Lely, leading to both Robert Walker and Peter Lely being "the most likely drawing masters to the young Mary".
 The exact time of Mary's introduction to Lely is debated and one theory has the two meeting prior to her marriage to Charles, when she was living in Suffolk.
 The other theory has the pair meeting in either 1655 or 1656 when Mary and Charles moved to Convent Garden in London and became Lely's neighbour.

 In detailed documents kept by Charles Beale of his wife's practice it states that Lely would visit the Beale home occasionally to observe Mary paint and praise her work.
 Their friendship led to Lely loaning Beale and her family some of his old master paintings for them to copy from.
-The Beale's commissioned many portraits from Lely of themselves and their friends.
-It is noted by contemporary George Vertue that portraits of Mary and her family were present at their home at Hind Court in 1661.
+The Beale's commissioned portraits from Lely, of themselves and their friends.
+Her near-contemporary George Vertue (1684–1756) records that Lely's portraits of Mary and her family were present at their home at Hind Court in 1661.